Pistonight/mono-dev/website/src/standard_tools.md

 are usually tied to the node version.
 ```

-Other tools used in development are managed as node dependencies,
+Other JS ecosystem tools used in development are managed as node dependencies,
 so they will automatically be installed local to the project.

 ## Python